 335 - Contemporary IssuesAn advanced seminar examining contemporary literature in the context of current critical debate.
 The title will be extended to describe the current topic.
 May be taken more than once provided the topics differ.

-345 - Creative Writing on LocationCreative writing on location for students enrolled in an abroad or field program.
-Coursework provides opportunities for in-depth individual research and creative work based upon the cultural and programmatic content of the abroad or field program.
+345 - Creative Writing on LocationCreative writing on location for students enrolled in an abroad, field program, or a course focused on site-specific writing.
+Coursework provides opportunities for in-depth individual research and creative work based upon the cultural and programmatic content of the abroad or field program, or course site.
 The title will be extended to describe the current location.
 May be taken more than once provided the locations differ.
-Offered only on Principia abroads and field programs.

 353 - Literary EditingA workshop in which students learn the fundamental skills and methods of arts/literary editing and are introduced to the issues involved in editing a literary publication (either print or electronic).